Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Introduction

-Before stating the main results, we highlight three ideas that distinguish this work from the small-$\alpha$ approach.
+Before stating the main results, we highlight four ideas that distinguish the present argument from the small-$\alpha$ approach.

-\textsf{(i) A Lagrangian clock-and-driver framework.} All prior $C^{1,\alpha}$ blowup constructions in $\R^3$ are organized around \emph{Eulerian} self-similar models---either one-dimensional analogues (Constantin--Lax--Majda, De~Gregorio) or explicit asymptotic profiles in Eulerian variables---whose validity is inherently perturbative in $\alpha$.
-We instead formulate the blowup dynamics entirely in \emph{Lagrangian} variables, through the stagnation-point Riccati law
+\runinhead{(i) The linear hyperbolic guide.} Prior $C^{1,\alpha}$ blowup constructions in $\R^3$ are organized around \emph{Eulerian} self-similar models, either one-dimensional analogues (Constantin--Lax--Majda, De~Gregorio, and related models; see, for example, Elgindi--Jeong~\cite{ElgindiJeong2020} on the competition between advection and vortex stretching) or explicit asymptotic profiles in Eulerian variables.
+Those descriptions are inherently perturbative in $\alpha$.
+We instead begin with the Lagrangian clock-and-driver model for $(\Jm,\rWm)$ in Section~\ref{sec:lag-analysis-non-local}.
+In this model, the true Euler cusp flow $\phi_{\cusp}$ is replaced by the hyperbolic flow map $\Phi_\lin$, defined by